Workspace ONE UEM management modes

 Description automatically generated

-Figure 4: Device Details page in Workspace ONE UEM for UEM Managed iPad
+Figure 5: Device details page in Workspace ONE UEM for a UEM Managed iPad

-Figure 5: Device Details page in Workspace ONE UEM for iPad in Hub Registered mode
+Figure 6: Device details page in Workspace ONE UEM for an iPad in Hub Registered mode

-For example, the action bar in the top right has significantly more options for a device that is UEM Managed.
-In addition, you can query a fully managed device for compliance status, operating system version, and serial number, which is not collected from a Hub Registered device.
+In Figure 4, the action bar in the upperright corner offers additional options when the device is UEM Managed.
+In addition, administrators can query a UEM Managed device to obtain compliance status, operating system version, and serial number.
+These details are not collected from a Hub Registered device, as seen in Figure 5.

 When do I use each management mode?